mcclure/emu-coop/MODDING.md

 This will test true if the value at address "addr" is greater than or equal to "gte" AND less than or equal to "lte".

 Optionally for this version you can add a "size" key, which can be 1, 2 or 4.
 This is the byte size of the value at address "addr" (if you don't use a "size" key it will assume 1).
-The size key is ignored for sync rules.
+The addr and size keys are both ignored for sync rules.

+    (A function)

+Anywhere a cond table can be passed in, a function can be passed instead.
+The function will take two arguments, **value** (the tested value for sync rules, or nil otherwise) and **size** (the byte size of the tested value for sync rules, or nil otherwise).

 ## Custom message table